 Hackers often target dental practices and other medical providers because patient records store a wealth of data they can use to commit crimes like identity theft and health insurance fraud.
 Credit card data theft is also a reality for dental practices who store patient payment information in their system records.

-Data Breach Protection– How to Avoid the Costs of a Data Breach
+How Dental Practices Can Avoid a Data Breach

 The best way to address a data breach is to prevent it before it happens.
 Here are some ways your dental practice can be proactive about protecting sensitive patient records: